lucarin91/SR-seminar2/slides.md

 ## Avoiding Indirection
-The hypervisors use indirection to modify the process IDs inside the guest OS so that they start counting from 0.
+The hypervisors use indirection to modify the processor IDs inside the guest OS so that they start from 0.

-With noHype and static allocation of VMs to core, each VM can access the correct process and avoids indirection.
+With noHype and static allocation of VMs to core, each VM can access the correct processor and avoids indirection.

 For the same reason re-route of the interrupts is removed.